PerformanC/contributing/README.md

 - USe 2 spaces for indentation.
 - Use spaces instead of tabs.
 - Use single quotes over double quotes.
-- Use camelCase for variables and functions.
+- Use camelCase for variables and functions. `C` is an exception.
 - Use PascalCase for classes.
 - Use SCREAMING_SNAKE_CASE for global constants or macros.
 - Prohibited any telemetry or analytics.